 Data abstraction is a fundamental concept in data modeling that enables the representation of complex data systems in a simplified and manageable way.
 It involves hiding the underlying details of a data system and only exposing the necessary information to the outside world.
 This concept is crucial in data modeling as it allows data modelers to focus on the essential features of a data system, while ignoring the non-essential details.
-By using data abstraction, data modelers can create data models that are easy to understand, maintain, and modify.
+In this article, we will delve into the role of data abstraction in data modeling, its benefits, and how it is applied in real-world scenarios.

 Introduction to Data Abstraction